 This brioche definitely reminds me of the 4pm snacks, also called le goûter.
 Eating it was so meaningless back then.
 Now, enjoying a slice of it brings me back so many souvenirs, so many childhood friends (Hi Julia!).
 There are tastes and smells that just transport you somewhere else.
 Isn’t crazy?
 It’s there but it’s transparent and it has this power on you.

-This is why, I want my kids to remember some smells and taste… My son started Junior Kindergarden Tuesday and I was so exited to prepare him some nice little lunches.
+This is why I want my kids to remember some smells and tastes… My son started Junior Kindergarden Tuesday and I was so exited to prepare him some nice little lunches.